vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 13 The names of these texts are given as \(SvT II, 275\): Purakalpa, Kanaka, Śālā, Niruttara,

-Viśva, Prapa˜
+Viśva, Prapañca.

-nca.
 They are no longer extanṭ

-13 / Somaśarman, Somavam
+13 / Somaśarman, Somavaṁśa and Somasiddhānta

-. śa and Somasiddhānta

 287